EricNeid/open-elevation/README.md

 ## Attributation & changes

 This project is forked from <https://github.com/Jorl17/open-elevation>.
-Make sure to check to check the open-elevation project aswell and leave them a donation.
+Make sure to check the open-elevation project aswell and leave them a donation.

 * Updated url to srtm dataset